Georgetown Lake Homeowners Association

 Climate Forecast

-The latest CPC climate forecast (created July 18, 2024) shows above average air temperatures and below average precipitation for the 1-month outlook but approximately normal precipitation with hotter than average temperatures for the 3-month outlook.
-The 1-week forecast for Philipsburg shows milder August temps with highs in the 70’s and lows getting down to 40 degrees F. There is a chance of rain early in the week.
+The latest CPC climate forecast (created January 31, 2025) shows below average air temperatures and above average precipitation for the 1-month outlook.
+A slight chance of above normal precipitation is also predicted for the 3-month outlook.
+The 1-week forecast for Philipsburg shows a similar low pressure system that will hit most of Montana.
+Temperatures are predicted to be highs in the teens to 20’s and lows in the single digits to teens.
+There is a significant chance of precipitation over the next 6-days.

 Model Forecast